driptaroop/local-observability-opentelemetry-grafana/docs/readme.md

 --

 # Setting up log aggregation with Loki, Grafana, and OpenTelemetry Collector
 Now we are in the thick of things.
-We have the services running in docker containers and are instrumented with the OpenTelemetry Java agent to collect the telemetry data.
+Previously, we have the services running in docker containers and are instrumented with the OpenTelemetry Java agent to collect the telemetry data.
 In this part, we will setup the log aggregation with Loki, Grafana, and OpenTelemetry Collector.

 # OpenTelemetry Collector